Create your AI that knows when to say "I don't know." Try it on your data →

 • Input (Reading) is Cheap: Sending your documents and instructions to the model costs very little.

-• Output (Writing) is Premium: The text Claude generates costs significantly more (often 5x–10x the input price).
+• Output (Writing) is Premium: The text Claude generates usually costs more than the text you send into the model.

 • The CustomGPT Benefit: Our RAG architecture saves you money by surgically extracting only the relevant snippets for the model to read, rather than dumping entire files into the conversation.